This world is filled with treasure

 and glory.
 They search high and low for

-dollars and 150 employees who hold doctoral degrees in fields as diverse as astrophysics and linguistics rather than in
+employees who hold doctoral degrees in fields as diverse as astrophysics and linguistics rather than in

 finance.
 All of this combined brain